 Ally mortgage review

 Ally provides a fair selection of fixed- and adjustable-rate mortgages and refinancing options.
-While it works with a program assisting first-time homebuyers, Ally doesn’t provide any government-backed home loans.
-If you’re not a first-time home buyer, and are considering government assistance, you may want to look elsewhere.
+While it works with a program assisting first-time homebuyers, Ally doesn’t offer any government-backed home loans.
+If you’re not a first-time homebuyer and are considering government assistance, you may want to look elsewhere.

-To apply, you’ll need to be a US resident — Ally provides home loans in every state except for Hawaii.
+To apply, you need to be a US resident and ready to purchase in a state where Ally is licensed.
 Though Ally doesn’t list any credit score requirements on its site, you can apply for preapproval online or over the phone to see if your finances might meet its underwriting criteria.

-The documents you need vary based on your circumstances, but you may want to prepare any of the following that are applicable to you:
+The documents you need vary based on your circumstances, but you may want to prepare any of the following that applies to you.

 - Pay stubs